yichousun/Winter2021_CS249_GNN/Paper_Presentation/Expressive_Power/PowerfulGNNs/README.md

 ## Motivation

-The design of new GNNs is mostly based on empirical intuition, heuristics, and experimental trial-anderror.
+The design of new GNNs is mostly based on empirical intuition, heuristics, and experimental trial-and-error.
 There is little theoretical understanding of the properties and limitations of GNNs, and formal analysis of GNNs’ representational capacity is limited.

 ## Contributions and Results
 * GNNs are at most as powerful as the WL test in distinguishing graph structures.